droonga/droonga.org/tutorial/plugin-development/adapter/index.md

 ---
-title: "Plugin: Adapt requests and responses"
+title: "Plugin: Adapt requests and responses, to add a new command based on other existing commands"
 layout: en
 ---